sjbennett123/gloryforthefist/content/rules/formal_magic.md

 It does not count against a character’s spirit effect limit.

-Affinity can be removed by casting a Destroy Magic spell on the target, casting a transform to a higher level creature of the same type, or casting a transform to any other creature.
+Affinity can be removed by casting a Destroy Magic spell on the target, casting a transform to a higher-level creature of the same type, or casting a transform to any other creature.

 The existence of an Affinity is not revealed during a Celestial IDENTIFY.
 Plot may allow some NPCs to sense a character’s transform, though they may have direct knowledge of what it is.
 For example, an Ice Wolf may bristle in the presence of a character with a fire-related Transform, even though it is not aware of the specific enchantment on that character.